akwanashie/constraints-dsl/README.md

-A DSL for Constraint Satisfaction Problems
+A DSL for describing static Constraint Satisfaction Problems

 ### Test
 Run all tests